 Hero Harbor was founded in November 2018 with a mission to provide our nation’s Heroes with an easy to use, id verified technical solution for finding and connecting with others like them.
 Later that mission was expanded beyond its digital borders to also provide transitional housing communities where Heroes and their families can ease back into civilian life guided by like-minded mentors.

 Dawn has a degree in Journalism from Georgia State University.
 She is a certified life coach and author of the book Honestly Speaking, Know Thyself, Transform Your Life: Your Step by Step Guide to Permanent Change.
-Her podcast Verimour Speaks covers a wide range of subjects including values, motivation, relationships and suicide awareness and prevention.
-She has interviewed a number of authors including Katie McKenna author of How to Get Run Over by a Truck and Gary Noesner, author of Stalling for Time.
+Her Hero Harbor podcast aims to give a voice to our country’s Heroes and help bridge the chasm of understanding between Heroes and those who love them.
+She has interviewed a number of authors including Katie McKenna author of How to Get Run Over by a Truck and FBI Negotiator Gary Noesner, author of Stalling for Time.

 Always the chronic and compulsive observer of human nature, Dawn’s earliest memory of attempting to improve someone else’s happiness comes from the age of about 6 when she followed her uncle around burying pennies so that he would be successful in the use of his metal detector.

-Tony Jewett is a four-year Air Force veteran who served as a network administrator at Warner Robbins, Georgia with 52nd Combat Communication Squadron, in Vicenza, Italy as part of a NATO operation located at Dal Molin Airport, and in Doha, Qatar.
-During his service he was awarded the Air Force Achievement Medal, National Defense Service Medal, Air Force Outstanding Unit Award, and an Air Force Good Conduct Medal.
+Technical co-founder Tony Jewett is a four-year Air Force veteran who served as a network administrator at Warner Robins, Georgia with 52nd Combat Communication Squadron, in Vicenza, Italy as part of a NATO operation located at Dal Molin Airport, and in Doha, Qatar.
+During his service, he was awarded the Air Force Achievement Medal, National Defense Service Medal, Air Force Outstanding Unit Award, and an Air Force Good Conduct Medal.

 Tony’s passion for technology has its roots in the early 80s.
 His mother worked for Texas Instruments doing sales demonstrations of their TI-99 4A computers.
-As a result, the family has access to one of the models along with all of the cartridges and expansions.
+As a result, the family had access to one of the models and all the cartridges and expansions.
 They also had a subscription to the Texas Instruments magazine 99er.
 Every month the magazine would feature a game that Tony would program by typing in the entire game line by line, then save it to an audio cassette.
 That led to him learning bits of BASIC, and occasionally debugging typos.

 In college, he got into Magic: The Gathering and learned databases so he could catalog all of his cards.
-He found out they had a representative on a USENET newsgroup who made card rulings and such, so he got his first internet account.
-They didn’t have a local number, so he had to either dial long distance to Atlanta, or dial into one of the free lines w/ the local college and telnet to their servers.
+He got his first internet account when he found out they had a representative on a USENET newsgroup who made card rulings and such.
+They didn’t have a local number, so he had to either dial long distance to Atlanta or dial into one of the free lines w/ the local college and telnet to their servers.
 From there he started learning about internet technology and culture.